-The pH (potential of hydrogen) scale measures just how acidic or how alkaline a solution is.
+The pH (potential of hydrogen) scale measures how acidic or how alkaline a solution is.
 It’s based on a scale of 0 to 14, where the lower the pH the more acidic, and the higher the pH the more alkaline.
 And when a solution is completely neutral, like water, it has a pH of 7.

 What are acidic foods?

 How do alkaline vs. acidic foods factor into illness and disease?
 It mostly comes down to inflammation.
-If you regularly eat a large amount of acidic foods, like processed meals from a fast food restaurant or drink lots of coffee, eventually your body can’t keep up so it turns to other ways of protecting itself.
-Unfortunately, these alternate methods can trigger an entirely new set of problems that can lead to weight gain and the onset of chronic diseases like kidney failure and diabetes.
+If you regularly eat a large amount of acidic foods, like processed meals from a fast food restaurant or drink lots of coffee, eventually your body can’t keep up, so it turns to other ways of protecting itself.

 Acidic foods trigger an inflammatory response in the body and inflammation damages cells and tissues.
 They also promote the formation of mucus, which is damaging to the lungs, and raise the acid levels of bile and pancreatic juices, which have a negative effect on the body’s ability to detoxify.
+This can trigger an entirely new set of problems that can lead to weight gain and the onset of chronic diseases like kidney failure and diabetes.

-Alkaline foods, on the other hand, have been shown to raise the level of human growth hormones, improve bone health, promote muscle growth and prevent weight-related diseases such as diabetes.
+Alkaline-rich foods, on the other hand, have been shown to raise the level of human growth hormones, improve bone health, promote muscle growth and prevent weight-related diseases such as diabetes.
 Alkaline foods are also packed with nutrients, enzymes and phytochemicals that are also effective disease-fighters.
-Alkaline foods are low calorie, low carb and do not have harmful chemicals or preservatives.
-By filling up on alkaline foods, you can actually help detoxify your body, avoid having an overly acidic pH and counter the acidic impact of both diet and lifestyle.
-Of course, the ultimate goal is balance.
+They are low calorie, low carb and do not have harmful chemicals or preservatives.
+By filling up on alkaline foods, you can help detoxify your body, avoid having an overly acidic pH and counter the acidic impact of both diet and lifestyle.

+The ultimate goal is balance.
 It’s unrealistic to get rid of acidic foods altogether.
-Ideally, you should aim for 75% of your diet to be composed of alkaline foods and 25% of your diet to be acidic.
+Ideally, aim for 75% of your diet to be composed of alkaline foods and 25% of your diet to be acidic.
 You can boost the nutritional quality of your diet even further by including healing foods like maca root and elderberry.
 If you eat acidic foods, avoid refined carbohydrates (pasta, crackers, breads), dairy products (milk, cheese) and animal proteins (meat, chicken).